Several board games on the market allow you to play alone and I have looked into what are the best solo board games on the market for 2023.

 How the game is played out, is heavily dependent on Nemo’s motives.
 There are four available: War!, Explore, Anti-Imperialism and Science.
 They provide scoring multipliers for victory points, obviously scoring more points for actions, relevant to their flavor.
 How many victory points you accumulate, determines if your game was a success or not.

-Game is played on a series of rounds, and each round is made of 3 phases.
+The game is played in a series of rounds, and each round is made of 3 phases.

 - Event phase, where you draw an adventure card and immediately resolve it.
 This phase progresses the story.